 3-Procrastinate.
 When a family member asks for money, don’t say yes right away.
 Even if you might be willing to help them out, procrastinating gives the borrower and you time to see if he can come up with a solution on his own.
 Sometimes if you simply say, “Let me think about it,' you can buy some time.
 This method doesn’t work with the persistent moocher, but it may be enough to stop someone who has never borrowed from you before.
 The person may not bring it up again or may solve the problem on his own before he talks to you about it again.

 4-Don’t borrow money from family.
 If you don’t want family members borrowing from you, you shouldn’t borrow from them.
 Sometimes borrowing is a learned behavior in a family.
 People borrow from each other whenever one of the family members is in need, with the idea that it all works out in the wash.
 I loaned you money last year when you needed it; therefore, you should loan me money this year because I need it.

 Don’t respond to guilt or manipulation: When you think of family bums, parents are not usually who you think of.
 But parents are not only borrowers, but they are also some of the most effective family borrowers.
-Liz Pulliam Weston, MSN Money contributor and author of Easy Money,discusses this phenomenon in her article, “Should you bail out spendthrift parents?”
+Walter Updegrave discusses this phenomenon in his article, “Bailing out spendthrift relatives.”
 Sometimes this is because of cultural reasons, for example immigrants sending money back home to their parents, but other times it is simply a matter of parents having a sense of entitlement.
-They might feel that parents are supposed to look out for their kids when they are younger and in return the kids should look out for them when they are older.
+They might feel that parents are supposed to look out for their kids when they are younger, and in return the kids should look out for them when they are older.

 Don’t loan money you can’t afford to lose: You should not loan money to someone that you can’t live without.
 If you can’t afford to lose the money, don’t loan it.
 Plain and simple.